PyTables/PyTables/doc/source/usersguide/libref.rst

     *all the rows* in the table are selected.

     If field is supplied only the named column will be selected.
-If the column is not nested, an *array* of the current flavor will be returned;
-    if it is, a *record array* will be used instead.
-I no field is specified, all the columns will be returned in a record array of the current flavor.
+    If the column is not nested, an *array* of the current flavor will be returned; if it is, a *structured array* will be used instead.

-    Columns under a nested column can be specified in the field parameter by using a slash character
+    If no field is specified, all the columns will be returned in a structured array of the current flavor.

-    (/) as a separator (e.g. 'position/x').
+    Columns under a nested column can be specified in the field parameter by using a slash character (/) as a separator (e.g. 'position/x').

 .. method:: Table.readCoordinates(coords, field=None)